hendriknielaender/double-trouble/data/blog/agile-roadmaps-release-distilled.md

 ### Tool Blindness

-Today, agile has spread almost into every software company.
-There is hardly any place that doesnt use a tool like jira, clickUp or trello to manage their plans.
+Today, almost every software company has adopted agile methodologies.
+There is hardly any place that doesn't use a tool like jira, clickUp or trello to manage their plans.
 While we have gotten pretty used to a planning `status quo`, and putting things in their right places in our tool of choice, hardly anything ever goes according to plan.
 We use modern tools and fill out all the colorful boxes, but